-Puffy and crispy puri is used in most popular Indian street food pani puri.
+Puffy and crispy puri is used in the most popular Indian street food pani puri.
 It is also known as puchka or puri for golgappa.
-Crispy puffed puri with aloo masala and spicy pani puri water makes it most preferred evening snacks.
-I shared foolproof, tried and tested suji golgappa recipe with you.
+Crispy puffed puri with aloo masala and spicy pani puri water makes it the most preferred evening snack.
+I shared a foolproof, tried, and tested suji golgappa recipe with you.
 Here is an easy video recipe for puri of pani puri.

 - 1/8 tsp baking soda

 - ¼ cup and 2 tbsp water or as required

 - In a mixing bowl, take 1 cup unroasted semolina (rava), 2 tbsp all-purpose flour (maida), 1 tsp oil, 1/8 tsp baking soda, and salt to taste.
 Mix well with your fingers.